Shanghai Street: Engineer's Office of the Former Pumping Station

 It is the only remaining building of a former pumping station, which was built in 1895 and ceased operation in 1911.
 Its three buildings underwent different adaptive reuse: one of them, now demolished, was converted into a post office in the 1910s–1920s.
 Another one became a hazardous goods store.
 The remaining building became a hawkers control office.
 In the pre-war and early post-war days Yunnan Lane, which was located by the side of the post office, became a place where professional letter writers set up their stalls.
 The post office ceased operation in 1967 with the opening of the nearby Kowloon Central Post Office.
 The vacated post office was then used as a "Street Sleepers' Shelter" operated by the Salvation Army, until the end of the 1990s, when the shelter for the homeless moved across the street to the building on 345A Shanghai Street, where it is still located.

 The building is now vacant awaiting a suitable adaptive re-use.
-It is proposed that the Red Brick Building will revitalise in conjunction with the Yau Ma Tei Theatre as a Xiqu (戲曲) Activity Centre, providing a performing and practising venue for small-scale Cantonese Opera performance.
+It is proposed that the Red Brick Building will revitalise in conjunction with the Yau Ma Tei Theatre as a Xiqu Activity Centre, providing a performing and practising venue for small-scale Cantonese Opera performance.
 It would also serve as training venue for budding artists.
 This revitalisation project was endorsed by the Public Works Subcommittee of the Finance Committee of the Legislative Council at its meeting on 21 January 2009.

-Shophouses (Tong Lau)
+Shophouses

 Nos.
 600-626 Shanghai Street, or more specifically Nos.
 600, 602, 604, 606, 612, 614, 620, 622, 624 and 626, is a group of ten pre-war shophouses (tong-lau) in the Mong Kok section of Shanghai Street, that have been listed as Grade I historical buildings for their historical value.
 It is believed that Nos.
 620 – 626 are the oldest buildings among them.

 No. 330 Shanghai Street, a post-war tong lau adjacent to the Engineer's Office of the Former Pumping Station, houses the Hong Kong International Hobby and Toy Museum.